 '''

+RTEMS_SUCCESSFUL - timer initiated successfully

+RTEMS_INVALID_ADDRESS - routine is NULL

+RTEMS_INVALID_ADDRESS - wall_time is NULL

-RTEMS_SUCCESSFUL - timer initiated successfully RTEMS_INVALID_ID - invalid timer id RTEMS_NOT_DEFINED - system date and time is not set RTEMS_INVALID_CLOCK - invalid time of day
+RTEMS_INVALID_ID - invalid timer id

+RTEMS_NOT_DEFINED - system date and time is not set

+RTEMS_INVALID_CLOCK - invalid time of day

 '''

 This directive initiates the timer specified by id.
 If the timer is running, it is automatically canceled before being initiated.
 The timer is scheduled to fire at the time of day specified by wall_time.
 When the timer fires, the timer service routine routine will be invoked with the argument user_data.